composewell/packcheck/README.md

 BASE_TIME               : System time to be used as base for timeline reporting
 ```

-### Critical Behavioral Notes
+### Important Behavioral Notes

-* **SDist Parity:** By default, the build fails if the source
+* **SDist git comparison:** By default, the source distribution build
-distribution (`.tar.gz`) does not match your git repository.
-This
+fails if the source distribution (`.tar.gz`) does not match the contents
+of your git repository.
+Files not in the distribution can be listed
-ensures you only release what you have committed.
-You can bypass this
+in .packcheck.ignore.
+This ensures you only release what you have
-with `DISABLE_SDIST_GIT_CHECK=y`.
+committed.
+You can bypass this with `DISABLE_SDIST_GIT_CHECK=y`.

+* Source distribution build is isolated for each package.
+In a
+multi-package repo, a source distribution build can be performed
+for only one repo at a time.
+When a package is built from a source
+distribution, it does not have visibility into changes in the other
+packages in the same repo.
+Dependencies in a source distribution build
+are resolved from remote sources (git or Hackage), based on how they are
+specified in the cabal file or cabal.project file, rather than from the
+current repo.

 * **Destructive Options:** Parameters marked `DESTRUCTIVE!` (like
 `STACK_UPGRADE` or `CABAL_REINIT_CONFIG`) are safe for CI but should
 be used cautiously on local machines as they modify global user
 configurations.
-* **Sandboxing:** Cabal builds are performed in a sandbox.
-All temporary
-artifacts are stored in the `.packcheck` directory to keep your project
-root clean.

 <!--
 ---